lorien/grab/docs/en/source/grab/request_setup.rst

     # OR
     g.go('http://example.com', user_agent='grab')

-Methods `request` and `go` are almost same except one small thing.
-You do not need to specify the explicit name of first argument of `go` method.
-First argument of `go` method is always `url`.
-Except this thing all other named arguments of `go` and `request` are just passed to `setup` function.
+`request` and `go` are almost same except for one small thing.
+You do not need to specify the explicit name of the first argument with `go`.
+The first argument of the `go` method is always `url`.
+Except for this, all other named arguments of `go` and `request` are just passed to the `setup` function.

-Full list of available settings you can see in :ref:`grab_settings`
+For a full list of available settings you can check :ref:`grab_settings`

 Grab Config Object
 ------------------

-Every time you configure a Grab instance, all options go to the special object `grab.config` that holds all Grab instance settings.
+Every time you configure a Grab instance, all options are saved in the special object, `grab.config`, that holds all Grab instance settings.
 You can receive a copy of the config object and also you can setup a Grab instance with the config object:

 .. code:: python